TU Delft > Algorithmics > Neil Yorke-Smith > Research

 I co-authored an introduction to theoretical computer science.
 Published as an open textbook by TU Delft, Delftse Foundations of Computation is a remix of a previous open textbook with other open material and new material.

-committee of many international conferences, symposia, and
+international conferences, symposia, and workshops, including AAAI,

-workshops, including AAAI, AAMAS, ICAPS and IJCAI.
+AAMAS, CP, ICAPS and IJCAI.